zoisite-rb/zoisite-rb/guides/source/action_controller_advanced_topics.md

 ```

 The `form_authenticity_token` method generates a valid authentication token.
-That can be useful in places where Rails does not add it automatically, like in
+That can be useful in places where Zoisite does not add it automatically, like in
 custom Ajax calls.

 You can learn more details about the CSRF attack as well as CSRF countermeasures